On the spectrum and linear programming bound for hypergraphs: Exact values on

+\begin{proposition}[{Corollary 3.12.3 in \cite{BCNb}}] A connected regular graph whose smallest eigenvalue is greater than $-2$ is a complete graph or an odd cycle. \end{proposition}

-\begin{corollary} For $k\geq 3$ and $\theta \in [0,1)$, $v(k,\theta)=2k$. \end{corollary} \begin{proof} If $\Gamma$ is a $k$-regular graph whose second eigenvalue is less than $1$, then the smallest eigenvalue of the complement $\Gamma^c$ of $\Gamma$ is greater than $-2$.
+\begin{corollary} For $k\geq 3$ and $\theta \in [0,1)$, $v(k,\theta)=2k$, and the graph of order $2k$ is the complete bipartite graph. \end{corollary} \begin{proof} If $\Gamma$ is a $k$-regular graph whose second eigenvalue is less than $1$, then the smallest eigenvalue of the complement $\Gamma^c$ of $\Gamma$ is greater than $-2$.
 By Proposition~\ref{prop:min-2}, $\Gamma^c$ is a union of complete graphs or odd cycles.
+Note that $\Gamma^c$ is a $(|\Gamma|-k-1)$-regular graph.
 If $\Gamma^c$ contains an odd cycle as a component, then the degree of $\Gamma^c$ is 2, and the order of $\Gamma$ is $k+3$.
 If the degree of $\Gamma^c$ is greater than 2, then $\Gamma^c$ is the union of $s$ complete graphs of equal order.
 Then the order of $\Gamma$ is $sk/(s-1)$, that is maximum at $s=2$.
 Therefore $v(k,\theta)=2k$, which is attained by the complete bipartite graph for $k\geq 3$. \end{proof}

-Let $OA(u,r)$ be an orthogonal array, which is an $u\times r^2$ array with entries from an $r$-set $S$ satisfying that in any two rows, each pair of symbols of $S$ occurs exactly once (see \cite{ACD06} or \cite[Section 10.4]{GR01} for more details).
+Let $OA(u,r)$ be an orthogonal array, which is a $u\times r^2$ array with entries from an $r$-set $S$ satisfying that in any two rows, each pair of symbols of $S$ occurs exactly once (see \cite{ACD06} or \cite[Section 10.4]{GR01} for more details).

 \begin{lemma} If there exists $OA(u,r)$, then $h(r,u,0)=ru$. \end{lemma} \begin{proof} Let $H$ be an $r$-regular $u$-uniform hypergraph whose second eigenvalue is at most 0.
 By Smith's result \cite{S70}, the point graph of $H$ is the complete $y$-partite $x(y-1)$-regular graph $K(x,y)$, that satisfies each part has $x$ vertices.
 One has $r(u-1)=x(y-1)=xy-x=|H|-x$, which implies the order of $H$ is larger when $x$ is larger or $y$ is smaller.
 Since the point graph of $H$ has a clique of size $u$, we have $y\geq u$.
 If we find the structure of the hypergraph $H$ on $K(r,u)$, we can determine $h(r,u,0)=ru$.
 If $OA(u,r)$ exists, we can find $H$ on $K(r,u)$ as follows.
-The $(i,j)$-entry of $OA(u,r)$ can be interpreted as the $j$-th vertex in the $i$-th partite set, and a column of $OA(u,r)$ can be interpreted as a hyperedge.
+Let $S=\{1,\ldots,r\}$ be the $r$-set as the entries of $OA(u,r)$.
+An entry $j\in S$ in the $i$-th row of $OA(u,r)$ can be interpreted as the $j$-th vertex in the $i$-th partite set, and a column of $OA(u,r)$ can be interpreted as a hyperedge.
 Therefore we can determine $h(r,u,0)=ru$. \end{proof}

 \begin{lemma} If $u\geq 3$ and there exists $OA(u,r)$, then $h(r,u,\theta)=ru$ for $\theta \in [0,1)$. \end{lemma} \begin{proof} Let $H$ be an $r$-regular $u$-uniform hypergraph whose second eigenvalue is at most $\theta$.
 Let $\Gamma_H^c$ be the complement of the point graph $\Gamma_H$ of $H$.
 The smallest eigenvalue of $\Gamma_H^c$ is larger than $-2$.
 By Corollary~\ref{cor:<1} and Lemma~\ref{lem:oa}, $ru \leq |\Gamma_H| \leq 2r(u-1)-1$ because the complete bipartite graph has no triangle.